 On November 17, 2009, Kelley Drye & Warren hosted a seminar and webcast, “Privacy Law Paradigm Shift: Policymakers Respond to Rapidly Evolving Technologies,” addressing new developments in privacy and information security law, regulation, and enforcement.
-Kelley Drye partner Tom Cohen, and Of Counsel Jodie Bernstein, opened the seminar with an overview of privacy law and a history of the Federal Trade Commission’s enforcement priorities.
+Kelley Drye partner Tom Cohen opened the seminar with an overview of privacy law and a history of the Federal Trade Commission’s enforcement priorities.
 Nine experts from the government and private sector spoke during three different panel sessions, The New Privacy Paradigm, Developments in Data Security, and Privacy and New Technologies.
 This advisory provides an overview of the key take-aways from each panel.

 - Maneesha Mithal, Associate Director, Division of Privacy and Identity Protection, Bureau of Consumer Protection, Federal Trade Commission